redtigercrypto/defiscan1/src/content/protocols/compound-v3-arbitrum.md

 ## Upgradeability

+Compound allors for thr upgrade of contracts.
+Those upgrades can change the logic and implementation of the markets and governance, which can result in the loss of funds or the loss of unclaimed yield.
+To prevent this upgrades are regulated by on-chain governance on Ethereum mainnet and can be cancelled by a security council on called `ProposalGuardian`.

+Non-malicious upgrades can modify market parameters through the `Configurator` contract, which controls how each market functions.
+These changes could potentially alter future yield calculations or alter the risk exposue of deposited funds.
+The system includes a `PauseGuardian` (security council) that can immediately freeze markets if suspicious activity is detected.

 Upgrades happen through governance proposal on Ethereum Mainnet.
 After a 2 days delay a `Bridge Receiver` receives messages from the mainnet governance and sends them to a local `TimeLock` that ensures the transactions are only executed during the correct execution period, after an additional 1 day delay.

-The `Comet`s, `Configuration`, and `Compound Governor` contracts can be changed at any time once a governance proposal is accepted.
-The `Comet`s are deployed by the `Comet Factory` using the `Configurator`.
-The `Configurator` holds the parameters of each market.
-The desired process to update the market is via the configurator that holds the possible market parameters and making the market (with all the funds of a respective base asset) point to this new logic.
-A `PauseGuardian` (security council) can pause the markets at any time on Arbitrum and a `ProposalGuardian` on Ethereum Mainnet can cancel goverance proposals before execution (incl. upgrades).

-When assuming that the governance could be hijacked and the `ProposalGuardian` acts in favor of this hijack (not stoping from enforcement of malicious proposal) then the current implementation does not prohibit that a market gets a completely malicious logic assigned that does not stem from the configurator itself and allows the attacker to steal all funds that were not rescued in the 3-day delay period.

 > Risk: High

 ## Autonomy

-The protocol uses Chainlink's oracle to get the price of the base token.
-If the oracle fails it may be replaced only with a contract upgrade triggered from the DAO (5+ days delay).
+The system has one dependency.
+The protocol uses Chainlink's oracle to get the price of assets.
+There are no fallback mechanisms if the oracle fails.
+It may be replaced only with a contract upgrade through a governance proposal (5+ days delay).

 > Risk: Low